Kong/kong/README.md

 - Mailing List: [Google Groups](https://groups.google.com/forum/#!forum/konglayer)
 - Gitter Chat: [mashape/kong](https://gitter.im/Mashape/kong)

-**Kong is next-generation software for securing, managing and extending HTTP resources.** If you're building for web, mobile or IoT you will likely end up implementing functionality on top of the actual software you're building.
-Kong can help by acting as a gateway for your APIs and Microserves and handle the routing, authentication, transformations and other common functionality through plugins.
+**Kong is next-generation software for securing, managing and extending APIs & Microservices**.
+If you're building for web, mobile or IoT you will likely end up needing to implement common functionality on top of your actual software.
+Kong can help by acting as a gateway for any HTTP resource while providing logging, authentication and other functionality through plugins.

 Powered by NGINX and Cassandra with a focus on high performance and reliability, Kong runs in production at [Mashape](https://www.mashape.com) where it has handled billions of API requests for over ten thousand APIs.